rpanizzon/Sphere-Wifi-Router/README.md

 	- 	Copy Config file to router `scp ./smsgps.conf root@192.168.8.1:/etc/config/smsgps`
 3. Log into Router via SSH and issue the following commands
 	-	`chmod 755 /root/smsgps.sh` 	# set access level
-	-	`chmod 755 /etc/init.d/smsgps`	# set accesslevel
+	-	`chmod 755 /etc/init.d/smsgps`	# set access level
 	-	`/etc/init.d/smsgps enable`		# initialise as a started task
 	-	`/etc/init.d/smsgps start`		# Start the script
 ## GPS tracking script (trackgps.sh)
 Trackgps is a script that tracks the movement of the router (motor home or caravan) and produces a GPX file that can be displayed via Google Maps of a similar program (e.g. GPXsee).
-THe user has an accurate record of their journey, including location, path, time elevation and waypoints.
+The user has an accurate record of their journey, including location, path, time elevation and waypoints.
 TrackGPX emails the GPX file when larger than a specified size or when when the router boots or via a command (see below).
 Trackgps can be:
 -	stopped by sending the SMS message `stop tracking` to the mobile number of the SIM in the router